 Primary Source References

 1787 August 10.
 (Jefferson to Peter Carr).
-"But those facts in the bible which contradict the laws of nature, must be examined with more care, and under a variety of faces. ..For example, in the book of Joshua we are told the sun stood still several hours. ..The pretension is entitled to our enquiry, because millions believe it.
-On the other hand you are Astronomer enough to know how contrary it is to the law of nature that a body revolving on it's axis, as th earth does, should have stopped, should not by that sudden stoppage have prostrated animals, trees, buildings, and should after a certain time have resumed it's revolution, and that without a second general prostration."1
+"But those facts in the bible which contradict the laws of nature, must be examined with more care, and under a variety of faces. ...
+For example in the book of Joshua we are told the sun stood still several hours. ...
+The pretension is entitled to our enquiry, because millions believe it.
+On the other hand you are Astronomer enough to know how contrary it is to the law of nature that a body revolving on it's axis, as the earth does, should have stopped, should not by that sudden stoppage have prostrated animals, trees, buildings, and should after a certain time have resumed it's revolution, and that without a second general prostration."1

 1820 August 4.
-(Jefferson to William Short).
-"That sect had presented for the object of their worship, a Being of terrific character, cruel, vindictive, capricious, and unjust. ..Moses had either not believed in a future state of existence, or had not thought it essential to be explicitly taught to his people."
+(Jefferson to William Short). "[T]hat Seer [Moses] had presented, for the object of their worship, a being of terrific character, cruel, vindictive, capricious and unjust. ...
+Moses had either not believed in a future state of existence, or had not thought it essential to be explicitly taught to his people."3

 1826 January 6.
-(Jefferson to Isaac Harby).
-"Nothing is wiser than that all our institutions should keep pace with the advance of time and be improved with the improvements of the human mind.
-I have thought it a cruel addition to the wrongs which that injured sect have suffered that their youths should be excluded from the instructions in science afforded to all others in our public seminaries by imposing on them a course of theological reading which their consciences do not permit them to pursue, and in the University lately established here we have set the example of ceasing to violate the rights of conscience by any injunctions on the different sects respecting their religion."5
+(Jefferson to Isaac Harby). "[N]othing is wiser than that all our institutions should keep pace with the advance of time and be improved with the improvements of the human mind.
+I have thought it a cruel addition to the wrongs which that injured sect have suffered that their youths should be excluded from the instructions in science afforded to all others in our public seminaries by imposing on them a course of theological reading which their consciences do not permit them to pursue, and in the University lately established here we have set the example of caring to violate the rights of conscience by any injunctions on the different sects respecting their religion."5

 - 1. PTJ, 12:15-16.
 Transcription available at Founders Online.

 - 2. PTJ:RS, 13:65.
 Transcription available at Founders Online.